 - Serve and enjoy.

 One tip before you get started: If you want to reheat frozen crab legs, let them thaw overnight in the refrigerator or place them under warm water for about 15 minutes before you cook them.
-Here, Churchill goes over the four steps to reheat boiling crab leftovers.
+Here, Churchill goes over the 4 steps to reheat boiling crab leftovers.

 - Enjoy with some melted butter and your favorite seasoning.